larose/utt/README.md

 #### Grouping by name

-If several activities have the same name, they will be merged as one activity in the "Activities" section.
+If multiple activities have the same name, they are merged as one activity in the "Activities" section.

 Example: